Reimagining the HR dashboard as an employee-first decision hub

 HR managers lacked a clear view of their organization.
 The dashboard was cluttered and benefit-centric, making it difficult to answer basic questions like how many employees were covered or the status of a single claim.
 For enterprises, slow load times and poor search made this even more painful, while critical tasks like enrollments or low balances were buried under banners.
 Instead of enabling self-service, the dashboard left HRs chasing Account Managers for answers.

-As the sole designer on the project, I worked closely with our PM and engineers, grounding decisions in user interviews, support tickets, and conversations with both HR managers and Account Managers.
+As the sole designer on the project, I worked closely with our UX Researcher, grounding decisions in user interviews, support tickets, and conversations with Account Managers.
 The message was consistent: the old dashboard made HRs work too hard - searching across benefits, piecing information together, and often turning to AMs for answers.

 My approach was to reimagine the dashboard around HRs' actual workflows: highlight what needed immediate attention, reduce friction in completing routine tasks, and ensure that deeper information was still available when required.